Are mobile payments right for you? A Q&A discussion

 Q: What’s the biggest trend you’re seeing with small business merchants as it pertains to mobile payments adoption?

 When I think about mobile payments trends for small-to-medium sized merchants, the first thing I look at is the audience.
 Merchants need to be asking: Who is the audience I am serving?
 What payment characteristics does my audience exhibit?
 Does my audience fit the profile of using a mobile phone?
 Would my audience benefit from using mobile wallets?
 Once merchants understand the answers, they are able to differentiate the types of payment experiences their target audience prefers.
 An example I like to use is when you’re at a swimming pool and you want to get a drink or lunch at a swim up bar.
 Do you take your phone and risk it getting wet or water damaged?
 Or do you simply bring a credit card and refrain from using your mobile device?
 Or do you just charge this to your hotel room if that is possible?
-This example highlights how individual use cases and audience preferences will ultimately determine whether merchants will accept mobile wallets.
+This example highlights how individual use cases and audience preferences will ultimately determine whether merchants will adopt mobile credit card processing at their business.

 Q: For mobile payments adoption, are there best practices that small businesses should follow?